airbr/personalSite/source/_posts/Progressive-Web-Apps.md

 #### [Pokedex.org](pokedex.org) is an example of an offline-capable website using a serviceworker and database within the browser.

 I see a major driver for the future adoption of this offline-first, progressive web app approach is the fact that the resources needed to develop native mobile applications for Android and iOS is more than most organizations have or wish to expend.
-There are limitations to hybrid mobile app design like using PhoneGap, what I am currently working with on my job, but these hybrid approaches through the appstore could become even more performant with the use of service workers.
+There are limitations to hybrid mobile app design like using PhoneGap.